 Criminal records include charges levied against someone, probation status, outstanding warrants, background check reports, and sex offender registry status.
 Conducting a free criminal record check can allow individuals to learn more about another person’s past or current situation.

-Several agencies serve as the custodians for these Milwaukee County criminal records, including the Wisconsin Court System and the Milwaukee County Clerk of Circuit Court.
+Several agencies serve as the custodians for these Milwaukee County criminal records, including the Wisconsin Court System and the Clerk of Circuit Court.
 Tapping into the public records repository at these agencies can aid individuals in their search for criminal information.

 This database includes a variety of court cases, including criminal and civil cases, traffic court, and family law cases, so citizens will want to add as much detail as possible to their search terms to narrow their results.
 Results provide details about the criminal case, including case type and status, charges, and court date.